MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

             "OriginalAuthorName": "Arthur Zimek",
             "Sequence": 5,
             "AffiliationName": "ludwig maximilian university of munich",
-            "OriginalAffiliationName": "Ludwig Maximilians Universität München Germany"
+            "OriginalAffiliationName": "Ludwig Maximilians Universitï¿½t Mï¿½nchen Germany"
         }
     ]
 }
 ```

 After inspecting the data, we can now create the schema for it.

 ### Display only attributes